 Due to COVID-19, per AAMC and AAN guidelines, our interview sessions during the 2020-2021 application season, will take place via Zoom between early November and mid-January.

-The Monday afternoon session starts with a greeting from our cheif residents, Drs.
-Matthew Brier and Mysti Harrison, followed by an Internal Medicine overview, provided by one of the Internal Medicine chief residents.
-You will then have the opportunity to meet our Chairman, Dr. David Holtzman and our Program Director, Dr. Joy Snider.
-They will provide you with a brief overview of the opporunities available within our program and answer any questions you may have.
-The day will end with a virtual social hour, hosted by our cheif residents, where you will have an opportunity to meet several our residents.
+The Monday afternoon session starts with a greeting from our chief residents, Drs.
+Jordan Amar and Joshua Newman, followed by an Internal Medicine overview, provided by one of the Internal Medicine chief residents.
+You will then have the opportunity to meet our Chairman, Dr. Jin-Moo Lee and our Program Director, Dr. Joy Snider.
+They will provide you with a brief overview of the opportunities available within our program and answer any questions you may have.
+The day will end with a virtual social hour, hosted by our chief residents, where you will have an opportunity to meet several our residents.

 If you have a particular area of interest in neurology practice, research or education, please let us know and we will arrange virtual meetings with faculty or residents who share your interest.

 The Neurology Residency is a part of Graduate Medical Education at Washington University.
 The guidelines that govern all ACGME accredited programs within Washington University, Barnes-Jewish Hospital and St. Louis Children's Hospital are set forth by the GME Consortium.
 Guidelines for residency training are reviewed internally by the GME committee, who also coordinates educational and policy guidelines for all postgraduate education at Washington University assuring that programs fully comply with local, state, and federal mandates.

 Washington University Medical School/Barnes-Jewish Hospital/Saint Louis Children's Hospital Approved House Staff Stipends for July 1, 2020 to June 30, 2021:

 FOR JULY 1, 2020 TO JUNE 30, 2021